 Step Three: This will take you to a page where you can view and edit the previously set settings for the package.
-This process is very similar to Adding a new package, though some options are unable to be changed.
+This process is very similar to Adding a new package, though some options cannot be changed.
 Such as the name of the package.

-Step Four: In the Resources section, you will be able to change each of this to how you would like for the package.
+Step Four: In the Resources section, you will change each of these to how you would like for the package.

 - Disk Quota (MB) – This is the maximum disk file storage that you will allow for the cPanel accounts in Megabytes.
 You also have the option to set Unlimited, where the accounts will not be limited to their file storage.

-- Monthly Bandwidth (MB) – This is the monthly bandwidth usage that will be allowed for the cPanel accounts.
+- Monthly Bandwidth (MB) – This is the monthly bandwidth usage allowed for the cPanel accounts.

-- Max FTP Accounts – This will control the maximum amount of FTP accounts that can be made in the cPanel account.
-You can specify a number, or leave as Unlimited.
+- Max FTP Accounts – This will control the maximum amount of FTP accounts made in the cPanel account.
+You can specify a number or leave it as Unlimited.

-- Max Email Accounts – You also have the ability to limit the email addresses that can be made on the cPanel accounts, or leave as Unlimited for no limit.
+- Max Email Accounts – You also have the ability to limit the email addresses that can be made on the cPanel accounts or leave them as Unlimited for no limit.

-- Max Quota per Email Address (MB) – Similar to the Disk Quota, however this would apply to each individual Email Address that is created on the server.
-This can help to limit the amount of emails are permitted for storing on the server.
+- Max Quota per Email Address (MB) – Similar to the Disk Quota, however, this would apply to each individual Email Address created on the server.
+This can help to limit the number of emails is permitted for storing on the server.

 - Max Email Lists – This will control the maximum amount of email lists that can be made under each cPanel account using this package.

-- Max Databases – You will also be able to limit the number of databases that can be on a cPanel account at any given time.
+- Max Databases – You will also be able to limit the number of databases on a cPanel account at any given time.

-- Max Sub Domains – With each cPanel account, there is the option to create sub domains of any of the domains that exist in that account.
-This option will allow you to limit to a certain amount of sub domains that can be created, or you can leave as Unlimited.
+- Max Sub Domains – With each cPanel account, there is the option to create subdomains of any of the domains in that account.
+This option will allow you to limit to a certain amount of subdomains that can be created, or you can leave as Unlimited.

-- Max Parked Domains – With a Parked Domain, you can still have a domain that is hosted on the server, though temporarily without content.
+- Max Parked Domains – With a Parked Domain, you can still have a hosted domain on the server, though temporarily without content.
 This option allows you to limit the Maximum Parked Domains that can be on each cPanel account.

-- Max Addon Domains – Each Addon domain would essentially be another domain that is hosted alongside the Primary domain for the cPanel account.
-This option allows you to limit the amount of addon domains that can be created.
+- Max Addon Domains – Each Addon domain would essentially be another domain hosted alongside the Primary domain for the cPanel account.
+This option allows you to limit the number of addon domains that can be created.

-- Maximum Hourly Email by Domain Relayed – To help protect against the server being used for Spam, you also are able to set a max hourly email limit by domain.
+- Maximum Hourly Email by Domain Relayed – To help protect against the server being used for Spam, you also can set a max hourly email limit by domain.

-- Maximum Percentage of Failed or Deferred Messages A Domain May Send Per Hour – This is another feature that allows to protect against spam, this setting can be used to only allow a certain percentage of Failed or Deferred Messages to be resent per hour.
+- Maximum Percentage of Failed or Deferred Messages A Domain May Send Per Hour – This is another feature that allows protecting against spam.
+This setting can be used only to allow a certain percentage of Failed or Deferred Messages to be resent per hour.

-Step Five: After setting the new resource limitations for the Package, you will be able to change the Settings as well.
-However, the option for changing if a Dedicated IP address is provided with the Package is unable to be changed.
+Step Five: After setting the new resource limitations for the Package, you will change the settings.
+However, the option for changing if a Dedicated IP address is provided with the Package cannot be changed.

 - Shell Access – This will allow the cPanel accounts to have Shell / SSH Access to the server.

-- CGI Access – With this, you will be able to allow the cPanel accounts created under this package, to use CGI Scripts.
+- CGI Access – With this, you will allow the cPanel accounts created under this package to use CGI Scripts.

 - Digest Authentication at account creation – This setting will allow support for cPanel Web Disk to be accessed with an unencrypted connection and plain text.

-- cPanel Theme – This is the default theme that is selected for the cPanel accounts created using this package.
+- cPanel Theme – This is the default theme selected for the cPanel accounts created using this package.